-The AI Capability Audit helps you decide where artificial intelligence (AI) belongs in the work, what stays human-owned, and which workflow is worth improving first.
+The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

-Most AI efforts start with a tool, a prompt, an agent, or a workflow idea.
+Most AI efforts start with a tool, prompt, agent, or workflow idea.
 The audit starts with the work.

 When To Use It

-Use the audit when you know AI could help, but need to understand where and how to apply it.
+Use the audit when you believe AI could help, but the right use case is still unclear.

-It is built for operators, builders, consultants, and small teams that want AI to improve real workflows.
-The best fit is work that already matters.
+It is built for operators, builders, consultants, and small teams that want AI to improve real work.
+The best fit is a workflow that already matters: work that repeats, rebuilds context, creates review drag, or depends on human judgment that is not written down.

 What We Map

-We look at what gets created, what source material feeds it, and what gets reviewed.
-We also look at what requires human judgment and what gets rebuilt every time.
+We look at what gets created, what source material feeds it, who owns the decision, what gets reviewed, and what gets rebuilt each time.
+We also name where human judgment is required.

 The audit should make the workflow visible enough that we can point to the weak spots and decide where help matters.